czottmann/render-claude-context/README.md

 # render-claude-context

-Tired of maintaining two sets of context and rules for Claude Code and Gemini CLI?
+Tired of maintaining several sets of context and rules for Claude Code, opencode, and Gemini CLI?

 This node.js CLI tool processes CLAUDE.md files with hierarchical collection and recursive `@`-import resolution.
 Walks directory tree from current to `~/.claude/`, collecting all CLAUDE.md files and processing them with file import resolution.
 Saves processed context files with resolved imports next to the original CLAUDE.md files or in a specific location (configurable).